Niklas Süle

-Niklas Süle (born 3 September 1995) is a German professional footballer who plays either as a centre-back or right-back for club Borussia Dortmund and the Germany national team.
+Niklas Süle (/de/; born 3 September 1995) is a German footballer who plays as a centre-back or forward for Kreisliga Sinsheim club SV Tiefenbach.

-Süle started his career at TSG Hoffenheim, before joining Bayern Munich in 2017, where he won five Bundesligas, two DFB-Pokal, and four DFL-Supercup titles, in addition to one each of UEFA Champions League, UEFA Super Cup and FIFA Club World Cup.
+Süle started his career at TSG Hoffenheim before joining Bayern Munich in 2017, where he won five Bundesligas, two DFB-Pokal and four DFL-Supercup titles in addition to one each of UEFA Champions League, UEFA Super Cup and FIFA Club World Cup.
 He later signed for Borussia Dortmund in 2022.
-At international level, he represented Germany, in which he achieved the 2017 FIFA Confederations Cup, and featured in two FIFA World Cups in 2018 and 2022.
+At international level, he represented Germany, for which he won the 2017 FIFA Confederations Cup and played in two FIFA World Cups in 2018 and 2022.

 Club career

 Early career

 Süle started his career with Rot-Weiß Walldorf.
 In July 2006, he signed for the youth team of Eintracht Frankfurt, where he played until the end of the 2008–09 season.
-In July 2009, he signed for the youth team of SV Darmstadt 98, and only half a year later he left for the youth team at 1899 Hoffenheim.
+In July 2009, he signed for the youth team of Darmstadt 98, and only half a year later he left for the youth team at TSG Hoffenheim.